messersm/bridges/README.md

 English (since it was required to be in German).

 ## Documentation
-You can find the English source code documentation in the [doc](doc/index.html) folder.
+You can find the English source code documentation [here](https://messersm.github.io/bridges/).
 There's also a description of the software architecture written in German in the [documentation](documentation/Architekturbeschreibung.pdf) folder.
 (The class ``bridges.util.BoardMerger`` is not mentioned by this document, since it